eeeurico/react-midi-controls/README.md

-# 🎹 useMidi
+# 🎹 react-midi-controls

-React hooks for MIDI controllers.
+React hooks and components for MIDI controllers.
 Build responsive, interactive interfaces that connect directly to MIDI hardware with ease.

 ## Features